hashicorp/terraform-plugin-codegen-openapi/DESIGN.md

     - While the Plugin Framework supports blocks, the Plugin Framework team encourages provider developers to prefer `ListNestedAttribute`, `SetNestedAttribute`, and `SingleNestedAttribute` for new provider development.
 - `ObjectAttribute`
     - The generator will default to `SingleNestedAttribute` for object types to provide the additional schema information.
-- `SetNestedAttribute`, `SetAttribute`, `MapNestedAttribute`, and `MapAttribute`
+- `MapNestedAttribute`, and `MapAttribute`
     - Mapping for these types is currently not supported, but will be considered in future versions.

 ### OAS to Plugin Framework Element Types

-For attributes that don’t have additional schema information (currently only `ListAttribute`), the following rules will be applied for mapping from OAS type and format combinations, into Framework element types.
+For attributes that don't have additional schema information (currently only `ListAttribute` and `SetAttribute`), the following rules will be applied for mapping from OAS type and format combinations, into Framework element types.

 | Type (OAS) | Format (OAS)        | Items type (OAS `array`) | Plugin Framework Element Type   |
 |------------|---------------------|--------------------------|---------------------------------|